 You can also offer support in practical ways.
 Rather than asking grieving parents to “let you know if they need anything,” give them the gift of concrete support.
-It’s ok to ask a parent for a specific way you can help.
-You can also anticipate basic, practical needs, then move to meet them.
+It’s okay to ask a parent for a specific way you can help.
+You can also anticipate basic, practical needs, and then move to meet them.
 Here are some ideas:

 Do Chores.
 Holiday traditions can overwhelm grieving parents with the need to neaten or decorate at home.
 Can you offer to help with yard work, stringing lights, doing the laundry, or other housework to give grieving parents more comfort and space?

 Handle Shopping.
-Running around to find holiday attire, gifts, ingredients — and make sure all of life’s usual errands get done — can cause grieving parents anxiety.
+Running around to find holiday attire, gifts, and ingredients — and make sure all of life’s usual errands get done — can cause grieving parents anxiety.
 Try asking for a list so you can help, or text them from a store to see if you can pick up something they need.

 Offer Time.
 One thing grieving parents might really need is the gift of time alone to process or grieve according to their needs.
-Dropping off a meal, offering to walk their dogs or care for their kids can give parents more opportunities to take stock and take care.
+Dropping off a meal, offering to walk their dogs or caring for their kids can give parents more opportunities to take stock and take care.

 Give Gifts.
 You can also show support during holidays that involve gift-giving traditions by including their baby when you give gifts to carrying to term families.
 If you need gift ideas, see our post on tips for gifts to grieving parents.